brettwooldridge/HikariCP/README.md

 unsuitable for Production use.
 The number one responsibility of a connection pool is to **not** give out possibly bad connections.
-If you have ever run a load-balancer in front of read-slaves (and had one fail), or have ever needed to bounce the DB while the application was running, you certainly didn't do it with BoneCP.
+If you have ever run a load-balancer in front of read-slaves (and had one fail), or have ever needed to bounce the DB while the application was running, you certainly didn't do reliabily it with BoneCP.

-Over on the BoneCP site, you can find a comparison of BoneCP vs. DBCP and C3P0.
-DBCP and C3P0, as poor as they are, at least are performing aliveness tests before dispatching connections.
+BoneCP may claim that testing a connection on dispatch from the pool negatively impacts performance.
-So, it's not really a fair comparison.
-HikariCP supports the JDBC4 ``Connection.isValid()`` API, which for many drivers provides a fast non-query based aliveness test.
+However, not doing so negatively impacts reliability.
+Addtionatlly, HikariCP supports the JDBC4 ``Connection.isValid()`` API, which for many drivers provides a fast non-query based aliveness test.
 Regardless, it will always test a connection just microseconds before handing it to you.
+Add to that the fact that the ratio of getConnection() calls to other wrapped JDBC calls is extremely small you you'll find that at an application level there is very little (if any) performance difference.

 A particularly silly "benchmark" on the BoneCP site starts 500 threads each performing 100 DataSource.getConnection() / connection.close() calls with 0ms delay between.
 Who does that?